 To understand the Compact, I spent some 200 hours to review it.
 I read the arguments on both sides.
 Only then did I understand that Montana needs the Compact.
 Opponents made no valid arguments.
 Proponents rebutted all opponents’ claims.
 No opponent ever countered a proponent rebuttal.
 When you don’t counter a rebuttal it means you agree with the rebuttal.

 I testified in support of the Compact.
-When I said, “The Compact is an organized solution to a complex problem,” Rep. Regier almost fell out of his chair.
-His actions show he does not understand the Compact, or a solution to a problem, or what is best for Montana.
+I said, “The Compact is an organized solution to a complex problem.”
+The VCE’s did not understand the Compact is a solution to a problem.

-The problem is Keith’s VCEs almost stopped the Compact.
+The problem is VCEs almost stopped the Compact.

 Now, with the Compact passed, VCEs can stop the Compact if their claims are valid.
 But so far, they have lost every legal case they have filed.